Adjoa Andoh: Television

-Andoh was a member of the BBC's Radio Drama Company.
-Her television credits include Casualty (she played Colette Griffiths (née Kierney) from 2000 until 2003), Jonathan Creek, EastEnders (where she played jazz singer Karen, the lodger of Rachel Kominski in 1991), and The Tomorrow People (where she played Amanda James in the story The Rameses Connection in 1995).
+Her television credits include Casualty (she played Colette Griffiths (née Kierney) from 2000 until 2003), Jonathan Creek, and EastEnders (where she played jazz singer Karen, the lodger of Rachel Kominski, in 1991).
+She played a doctor in the 1992 Series 3 episode "Sleeping Pills" of Waiting for God.

 She has appeared in Doctor Who a number of times: in 2006 as Sister Jatt in series 2 episode "New Earth" and as Nurse Albertine in the audio drama Year of the Pig.
 In 2007, she appeared in several episodes of the third series ("Smith and Jones", "The Lazarus Experiment", "42", "The Sound of Drums", and "Last of the Time Lords") as Francine Jones, the mother of Martha Jones (Freema Agyeman).
 She reprised her role in the finale of series 4 ("The Stolen Earth" and "Journey's End").
 Andoh's other television work includes playing the head of M.I.9 in Series 3 to Series 5 of M.I.
 High and D.C.I.
 Ford in Missing.
 In the American streaming television drama series Bridgerton (2020) she plays Lady Danbury.
 She played the guest role of Mother Nenneke in the second season of the Polish - American fantasy drama streaming television series The Witcher (2021).
+In April 2023, The Real Crown: Inside the House of Windsor, an ITV television documentary series on the British royal family, aired.
+Andoh narrates the series.

+In 2021, it was announced that she was working with Bridgerton producer Julie Anne Robinson on a version of Vanessa Riley's novel, The Island Queen, for television.

+She narrated documentary series Chateau DIY on Channel 4 from 2021.

+In 2024, Andoh starred in a Christmas advertising campaign for Boots, as "Mrs. Claus".